Share this page

 What is being tested?

-Blood is being tested for the presence of myoglobin, which is a protein found in heart and other muscles.
-While haemoglobin brings oxygen to most of the body, myoglobin traps oxygen in muscle to allow muscle cells to work properly.
-When heart or other muscle is injured, myoglobin is released into the blood.
+Blood or urine was historically tested for the presence of myoglobin, a red protein found in muscles.
+Myoglobin traps oxygen allowing muscle cells to work properly.
+When muscle is injured, myoglobin is released into the blood and appears in the urine.

 How is the sample collected for testing?

-A blood sample is taken by needle from a vein in the arm.
+A blood sample is taken by needle from a vein in the arm or a random urine sample.

 Is any test preparation needed to ensure the quality of the sample?